yogeshd21/Remote-System-Access-Using-Computer-Vision/README.md

 ## Computation Instructions:
 Other than the standard libraries you will have to install mediapipe library, autopy library (as per date compatible with python 3.8 version and below) and pycaw library.

-HandTracking.py - It is the module we have written which will help in different computations required.
+HandTracking.py - It is the module we have written which will help in different computations required.<br/>
 VirtualAll.py - This is the code you have to run to access the module/application.